-Vacation time is earned based upon the following schedule:
+Vacation time is earned based upon the following schedule and can be taken for any purpose:

-Years of Employment Vacation Time Earned
+Years of Employment/Employee Status Vacation Time Earned

-Less than 1 year 5 days pro-rated
+Less than 1 year full-time and all part-time employees 5 days maximum, earned as 1 hour earned for 40 hours worked

 1 year and less than 2 years 5 days

 2 years and less than 5 years 10 days

 5 years and less than 11 years 15 days

 11 years and less than 12 years 16 days

 12 years and less than 13 years 17 days

 13 years and less than 14 years 18 days

 14 years and less than 15 years 19 days

 15 years or more 20 days (maximum)

 The number of years of employment is determined based on a calendar year.
-Days earned in the first year of hire (which starts on the date the employee is hired) may be carried over to the next calendar year and shall be used in that year.
+Days earned in the first year of hire (which starts on the date the employee is hired) may be carried over to the next calendar year and shall be used by the end of that year.
 No other carryover of vacation days is allowed.
+Instead, except in the first year, vacation time shall be used in the same calendar year in which the hours are earned.
 New employees must complete a minimum of six (6) months of service before taking any vacation time.
 Employees may utilize vacation time in increments of one (1) hour.

 While employees may be able to take vacation any time during the calendar year that it is earned, it is understood that an employee does not actually earn the vacation time until completion of the calendar year.
 Employees who retire, resign, or are terminated, shall receive pay for any vacation time earned but not taken.
-If an employee has taken vacation time which has not yet been earned, and then terminates employment, the amount taken in excess of the amount earned shall be deducted from his or her final pay or otherwise paid back by the employee.
+If an employee has taken vacation time which has not yet been earned, and then terminates employment, the amount taken in excess of the amount earned shall be due and owing the Village from the employee, but may not be deducted from the employee's final check without the express written consent of employee freely given at the time the deduction is made. .

-If an employee other than supervisory personnel has earned more than five (5) days of vacation, he may, at the discretion of the Department Superintendent and the Director of Public Works, or the Village

-Administrator, or the Director of Fire and Emergency Medical Services, "sell back" to the Village any vacation time up to a maximum of five (5) days.
+If an employee other than supervisory personnel has earned more than five (5) days of vacation, he may, at the discretion of the Department Superintendent and the Director of Public Works, or the Village Administrator, or the Director of Fire and Emergency Medical Services, "sell back" to the Village any vacation time up to a maximum of five (5) days.
 The employee will be paid for such time at the straight hourly rate.
 Any request to sell back days shall be made prior to December 15 each year and to the extent granted shall be paid by January 31 of the following year.
 Any vacation days earned which are not used or sold back are considered lost and cannot be regained or deferred for compensation in any future years.